Ashley Fletcher: Watford

 On 20 May 2021, it was reported Watford had agreed to sign Fletcher on a free transfer.
 On 11 June 2021, Fletcher's transfer to Watford was announced, effective from 1 July.
 He scored his first goal for the club on his debut in an EFL Cup tie against Crystal Palace on 24 August 2021.

 On 28 February 2022 he moved to MLS side New York Red Bulls on a six-month loan deal, with an option to purchase.
 His loan officially ended with New York on 11 July 2022, with Fletcher having made seven appearances for the Red Bulls, scoring no goals.

 On 12 August 2022, he joined Wigan Athletic on a season-long loan.

+On 25 July 2023, he joined Sheffield Wednesday on a season-long loan.
+He made his debut against Southampton on 4 August 2023.

+He was released by Watford at the end of the 2023–24 season.

+Blackpool

+Following his release from Watford, in June 2024 it was announced that he would join Blackpool on 1 July 2024.
+He made his debut against Crawley Town on 10 August 2024, scoring his side's only goal in a 2–1 defeat.

 International career

 Born in England, Fletcher is of Jamaican descent.
 In November 2015, Fletcher made his debut for the England under-20 side, scoring only 10 minutes after coming on as a substitute.
 In March 2016, he was called up to face the Canada under-20s, playing up front with his then Manchester United teammate Marcus Rashford, and scored in a 4–1 win.